An Introduction to Geometric Topology: Limit set

 In particular $\partial C = (\partial_{\rm l}C) \sqcup (\partial_{\rm t}C)$ consists of the lightlike vectors $\partial_{\rm l} C = C\cap L$ and some timelike vectors $\partial_{\rm t} C$.
 The previous proposition furnishes a natural 1-1 correspondence $\partial_{\rm t} C \longleftrightarrow I^n$ with the hyperboloid model by projecting along timelike lines.

 \begin{prop} The timelike boundary $\partial_{\rm t} C$ is tessellated by countably many Euclidean $n$-dimensional polyhedra with vertices in $\{B_j^i\}$. \end{prop} \begin{proof} Consider a point $x\in\partial_{\rm t} C$ and a supporting hyperplane $H$.
-The hyperplane $H$ must be spacelike (because the rays containing the $B_j^i$ are dense) and the intersection $H\cap \partial_{\rm t} C$ is some $k$-dimensional polyhedron, convex hull of finitely many points in $\{B_j^i\}$.
+As already mentioned, the hyperplane $H$ is spacelike and the intersection $H\cap \partial_{\rm t} C$ is some $k$-dimensional polyhedron, convex hull of finitely many points in $\{B_j^i\}$.
 If $k<n$ we can rotate $H$ until it meets one more point $B_j^i$ and after finitely many rotations we get a $n$-dimensional polyhedron.

 We have proved that $\partial_{\rm t} C$ is paved by $n$-dimensional polyhedra with vertices in $\{B_j^i\}$ and intersecting in common faces.
 The polyhedra are locally finite because $\{B_j^i\}$ is discrete, hence they form a tessellation. \end{proof}